-- 15. If an execution context that is subset restricted to the cautious subset uses the value of the eval property any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception is thrown (15.1.2.1.1). - 16.
-If an execution context that is subset restricted to the cautious subset uses the Function.caller, Function.arguments, or arguments.caller properties in any way, a TypeError exception should be thrown.
+- 15. If an execution context that is subset restricted to the strict subset uses the value of the eval property in any way other than a direct call (that is, other than by the explicit use of its name as an Identifier which is the MemberExpression in a CallExpression), or if the eval property is assigned to, an EvalError exception is thrown (15.1.2.1.1). - to, an EvalError exception is thrown (15.1.2.1.1).
+16. If an execution context that is subset restricted to the strict subset uses the Function.caller, Function.arguments, or arguments.caller properties in any way, a TypeError exception should be thrown.